pkardjian/pkardjian.github.io/_pages/experience.md

 Some notable achievements include:

+- Implementing data ingestion pipeline for the Federal Pay Equity tool.
 - Launching MVP for the Quebec Pay Equity application.
 - Building a payout calculator to plan yearly compensation increases.
 - Optimizing existing ETL process for a job classifier.
-- Implementing unit testing and CI/CD pipelines where needed.

 ---